 Multitudes of Monmouth Beach friends and families have told me of my mom’s unwavering support and encouragement when they were challenged.
 I heard how she backed them when no one else would.
 A very impressive lady all around.
 A tell-tale sign of her grandeur: all 13 of her siblings adored her.
 No small task.
 I have a theory: “if you know your mother loves you then you’ll have a mostly satisfying life.”
 In that very important sense, my mom was a success.

-The Kelly kids may well have been better served with some attention back then.
+The Kelly kids probably would have been well served with some attention back then.
 For me, I can’t say there was any real grieving, no real communication about it, no real feelings about it.
 Truly.
 We just didn’t discuss it.
 I can’t say I ever had a conversation, good or bad, about my two sisters with my parents.
 Not one!

-I never really resented my parents for not knowing what to do back then.
+I don’t ever resent my parents for not knowing what to do back then.
 They were broken themselves.
 I had to become a parent myself to truly understand their anguish.
 My own two children have countless lovable qualities.
 They are smart, funny and decent human beings.
 I always want to be with them and every moment I get I treasure.
 They fill my heart with hope every day.
 It’s easy to believe in God knowing he gave them to me.
 They are irreplaceable.

 That my parents twice endured losing that which is irreplaceable, stayed together, and raised the rest of us, still inspires me today.
 Whatever their personal flaws, I’ll always love them for holding the family together during such dark times.
 We learned that life goes on.
 Survival was a life choice.